rkotze/rkotze.github.io/_posts/2019-06-24-vs-code-git-mob.md

 published: true
 full_image_url: https://user-images.githubusercontent.com/10452163/51446144-cc3b6f80-1d05-11e9-87fa-96622a25eedc.gif
 meta_description: >
   Co-author commits with Git Mob in VS Code which will show in GitHub
 excerpt_separator: <!--more-->
 ---

 With the creation of [Git Mob](https://github.com/findmypast-oss/git-mob){:target="\_blank"}, a console app to _manage your co-authors_ you pair with, I thought a good addition would be to build a UI around it in VS Code.
 This makes it super simple to see who you are co-authoring with and change without needing to remember any commands.
-Most importantly it consistently generates the meta data for _co-authoring commits_ to GitHub.
+Most importantly it consistently generates the meta data for [_co-authoring commits_](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors){:target="\_blank"} to GitHub.
 See [Git Mob for VS Code](https://github.com/rkotze/git-mob-vs-code){:target="\_blank"} repository to get started.

 <!--more-->